jacobjinkelly/slurm/README.md

 # Slurm
-Scripts for launching sweeps on a SLURM cluster.
+Scripts for launching hyperparameter sweeps on a SLURM cluster.

 ## Requirements
 Python scripts are compatible using Python 3.6 or higher, using only standard libraries.
 Other scripts use bash.